piotrek-szczygiel/tip-traffic-monitoring/exercises/traffic_monitoring/README.md

 As you can see there is a traffic information about every switch and its port in our topology.

-For example switch `s1` received 4 packets on port 1 which were 2871 bytes in total.
+For example, we can see above, that switch `s1` received 4 packets on port 1 which were 2871 bytes in total.